Secession: Australia

+Azerbaijan

+The Karabakh movement, also known as the Artsakh movement was a national liberation movement in Armenia and Nagorno-Karabakh between 1988 to 1991 that advocated for the reunification ("miatsum") of the Nagorno-Karabakh – formally an autonomous enclave in Soviet Azerbaijan – with Soviet Armenia.
+The movement was motivated by fears of cultural and physical erasure under government policies from Azerbaijan.
+Throughout the Soviet period, Azerbaijani authorities implemented policies aimed at suppressing Armenian culture and diluting the Armenian majority in Nagorno-Karabakh through various means, including border manipulations, encouraging the exodus of Armenians, and settling Azerbaijanis in the region.
+In the 1960s, 1970s, and 1980s, Armenians protested against Azerbaijan's cultural and economic marginalization A referendum in 1988 was held to transfer the region to Soviet Armenia, citing self-determination laws in the Soviet constitution.
+In 1991, both Armenia and Nagorno-Karabakh declared independence from the Soviet Union.
+The Karabakh movement was met with a series of pogroms against Armenians across Azerbaijan, and in November 1991, the Azerbaijani government passed a motion aimed at abolishing the autonomy of the NKAO and prohibiting the use of Armenian placenames in the region.

 Austria

 After being liberated by the Red Army and the U.S. Army, Austria seceded from Nazi Germany on April 27, 1945.
 This took place after seven years under Nazi rule, which began with the annexation of Austria into Nazi Germany in March 1938.
 The secession only took place once Nazi Germany had been defeated by the Allies.

 Bangladesh

-The Banga Sena (Bengal Army) is a separatist Hindu organisation, which supports the making of a Bangabhumi/separate homeland for Bengali Hindus in the People's Republic of Bangladesh.
+The Banga Sena (Bangabhumi) is a separatist Hindu organisation, which supports the making of a Bangabhumi/separate homeland for Bengali Hindus in the People's Republic of Bangladesh.
 The group is led by Kalidas Baidya.

 The Shanti Bahini (শান্তি বাহিনী, "Peace Force") is the name of the military wing of the Parbatya Chattagram Jana Sanghati Samiti - the United People's Party of the Chittagong Hill Tracts aims are to create an indigenous Buddhist orientated Chacomas state within SE Bangladesh.

 Belgium and the Netherlands

 On August 25, 1830, during the reign of William I, the nationalistic opera La muette de Portici was performed in Brussels.
 Soon after, the Belgian Revolt occurred, which resulted in the Belgian secession from the Kingdom of the Netherlands.